Frequently Asked Questions

 Summer Studio encourages campers to bring the items listed below each day.
 Please label all of your child’s belongings.

 - Water bottle

 Does my child need a snack?

 Yes.
 Campers participating in a morning class should plan to bring a snack.
 Summer Studio is a peanut-controlled environment.
-We request that campers not bring anything in their snacks that contains peanuts, peanut butter, any peanut products, or products containing peanut oil.
+Campers can not bring anything in their snacks that contains peanuts, peanut butter, any peanut products, or products containing peanut oil.
 Please label peanut substitutes accordingly to avoid any confusion.

-Yes.
+Campers staying for full days need to bring lunch.
 Summer Studio is a peanut-controlled environment.
-We request that campers not bring anything in their lunches that contains peanuts, peanut butter, any peanut products, or products containing peanut oil.
+Campers can not bring anything in their snacks that contains peanuts, peanut butter, any peanut products, or products containing peanut oil.
 Please label peanut substitutes accordingly to avoid any confusion.